 9. The Old Fort Festivals of Stone Town

-One of the best ways to experience the modern culture of Zanzibar is to attend one of the many festivals.
+One of the best ways to experience the modern culture of Zanzibar is to attend one of the many festivals during the best of these Zanzibar holidays.
 People from across the continent travel to attend the African music festival called Sauti za Busara, which fills up the walls of the notorious Old Fort of Stone Town every February, whilst the Persian New Year festival locally known as Mwaka Kogwa allows for an almost week-long celebration every July.

 10. Cultural Overload: East and West Meet Africa

-Apart from inspiring walks around the cobbled streets of old Stone Town, a UNESCO World Heritage Site, running into different architectural styles manifested in Zanzibar’s mosques, museums and other secular buildings can be very educational and enjoyable.
+Apart from inspiring walks around the cobbled streets of old Stone Town, a UNESCO World Heritage Site, running into different architectural styles manifested in the local mosques, museums and other secular buildings can be very educational and enjoyable during Zanzibar holidays.

 Dynamic markets, artisan and antique bazaars and shops, palatial and stately homes, like the Turkish Baths and the famous House of Wonders, can overload even the more experienced architectural parvenu.
 But they are perfect for walking through various historical epochs to understand the complex history of the area a little bit better.